TAbdiukov/CISSP-mnemonics/README.md

 * EAP - Original protocol that started its family.
 Outdated
 * LEAP - Lightweight, Cisco proprietary, no longer secure
 * PEAP - Protected EAP.
-For CISSP purposes, "good enough"
+For CISSP purposes, "good enough".
+Uses TLS.
 * MS-PEAP - Microsoft's improvement on PEAP, even better than PEAP
 * EAP-TLS - Secure, but difficult to implement due to additional prerequisites